cylc/cylc-admin/docs/proposal-spawn-on-d.md

 #### Retriggering

+Retriggering a finished absolute parent (with `--reflow`) causes it to spawn its first child, and subsequent instances of the parent will also continue to be spawned as they drop out of the runahead pool as described above.

+We may need options to:
+- with `--reflow`, spawn children, but not subsequent parentless or absolute-parented tasks (see TODO list below).
-Retriggering a finished absolute parent (with `--reflow`) will cause it to respawn its first child, and then spawn subsequent children as normal (spawn next instance on release from the runahead pool as described above)  - that's what the graph says.
-But we may want to provide an option to change the first child spawned to a current cycle rather than going back to the start (use case: retrigger a start-up task that rebuilds a model or whatever, but don't re-run old cycles).
-Alternatively, simply retrigger the absolute parent without reflow (this will run only the parent), then retrigger with reflow the first child that you want to continue from (this will trigger the targeted child, and that will spawn the next instance on release from the runahead pool, etc.).
+- specify the first child to be spawned by a retriggered absolute parent rather than going back to the first cycle (use case: retrigger a start-up task that rebuilds a model but does not re-run all the old cycles that depend on the model build, just new ones).
+Alternatively, retrigger the absolute parent without reflow, then retrigger (with reflow) the first child that you want the children to continue from

+(Added to TODO list below)

 ### Failed task handling